akkshayTandon/farzi-vichar-api/README.md

  - The method(s) you can use is only `GET`.
  - The API is structured in a way that you will need to provide a language to the route, otherwise you will receive an error.
  - The route is such : `https://farzi-vichar-api.vercel.app/language/${language_name}`.
  - example: [access hindi data](https://farzi-vichar-api.vercel.app/language/hindi).
-Similarily you can access data for  other languages also.
+Similarily you can access data for  other languages also

 # Structure
  - There are mainly three ways to access a language data: